apache/doris-website/versioned_docs/version-2.0/sql-manual/sql-reference/Data-Manipulation-Statements/Load/STREAM-LOAD.md

    For example, if the Doris system timezone is "+08:00", and the time column in the imported data contains two pieces of data, "2012-01-01 01:00:00Z" and "2015-12-12 12:12:12-08:00", then after we specify the timezone of the imported transaction via `-H "timezone: +08:00"` during import, both pieces of data will be converted to that timezone, resulting in the results "2012-01-01 09:00:00" and "2015-12-13 04:12:12".

    For a more detailed understanding, see [time-zone](../../../../advanced/time-zone) document.

-11. The Execution Engine Choice

-   The Session Variable `enable_pipeline_load` determines whether to attempt to enable the Pipeline engine for Streamload tasks.
-See [Import](../../../../data-operate/import/load-manual) document for more.